The Sciences at Bates

 Launching a Major in Science and Math

 First-year students planning to major in chemistry or the life sciences (biochemistry, biology, environmental science, and neuroscience) begin with the two-semester introductory chemistry sequence (CHEM 107A and CHEM 108A ).
-Life sciences students generally take the core introductory biology course, Organismal Biology (BIO 190), in the winter semester of the first year.
+Life sciences students generally take the core introductory biology course, Organismal Biology (BIO 190).

 Geology students begin their major studies by taking several introductory geology courses; they may also take introductory chemistry or physics.

-Physics students generally begin with two semesters of classical and modern physics (PHYS 107 and PHYS 108 or FYS 274).
+Physics students generally begin with two semesters of classical and modern physics (PHYS 107 and PHYS 108).

 Prospective math majors begin their first year with Calculus I (MATH 105), Calculus II (MATH 106), or Linear Algebra (MATH 205); a placement test helps you decide which course to take.
 Most science majors and students completing pre-medical requirements also take calculus or linear algebra.